An Italian Village Worth a Visit

-Entryway arches into town embedded with medallion-laden wreathes and mosaics took my imaginative mind back hundreds of years.
-Generations in Zagarolo continue to be proud of their vibrant community.
-Men gathered near the water fountain in the center of town.
-The women clustered by the cistern reeled in years past, unmoved by current times.
+Entryway arches embedded with medallion-laden wreathes and mosaics took my imaginative mind back hundreds of years as I entered the village.
+Generations of families in Zagarolo continue to be proud of their community.
+Men gathered near the water fountain in the center of town and the women clustered by the cistern reeled in years past, unmoved by current times.

-Ovens in the town’s bakery have been used for 300 years and still make delicious delights today.
+Ovens in the town’s bakery have been used for 300 years and still make delicious delights today, especially breads.
 I enjoyed partaking in each process of the baking with the bakery’s family members.
-I tasted salami from the local shop and ducked into quaint shops nestled on the main street leading to the town’s churches.
+I also tasted salami from the local shop and ducked into small shops on the main street leading to the town’s churches.

-My stay at B&B ll Colle degli Ulivi provided me a memorable time with family-style dinners, sightseeing suggestions and caring owners (olivetreehill.com for complete details).
+My stay at B&B ll Colle degli Ulivi provided me a relaxing and memorable time with family-style dinners, sightseeing suggestions and caring owners (olivetreehill.com for complete details).